odpi/egeria-docs/site/docs/guides/developer/index.md

 # Developer Guide

+This guide is for developers wishing to customize Egeria so it can run in additional environments, exchange metadata with additional third party technologies and/or augment existing tools and utilities.

+It is organized as follows:

+- Using the APIs to configure and operate Egeria's [OMAG Server Platform](/egeria-docs/concepts/omag-server-platform).

+- Building [Connectors](#what-is-a-connector) to integrate different technologies together.

+- Working with [Open Metadata Archives](/egeria-docs/concepts/open-metadata-archive) to add new open metadata types or standard metadata definitions that can be shared and loaded into multiple metadata repositories.

+- Using Egeria's open metadata and governance APIs to create new services or to augment existing services.

+- Extending Egeria by adding new [registered services]()

 Egeria is designed to simplify the effort necessary to integrate different technologies so that they can actively share and consume metadata from each other.

 It focuses on providing five types of integration interfaces.